-Policy XX: Natural Environment
+Policy 6: Natural Environment

-As a minimum, all development will be expected to result in a measurable ecological gain, including through the creation of a range of habitats.
+As a minimum, all development will be expected to result in a demonstrable ecological gain, including through the creation of a range of habitats and reflecting the needs of local species.
 Great weight will be given to any proposals that would result in a significant ecological benefit.